shikhar321/TEST/README.md

 ### Admin Login Page:

-Firstly, the user has to log in to their existing account using his username and password.
+Firstly, the Admin has to log in to their existing account using his username and password.

 ![image](https://user-images.githubusercontent.com/78657875/126366865-496348ec-fa66-4ee5-8cb5-3ef8db2b7bf4.png)

+After successful login, the Admin gets redirected to Order Manager Page.
+Here the Admmin can see choose any product as well as the quantity.
+To add an item to their cart, the user needs to click the "Add to cart" button.

 ![image](https://user-images.githubusercontent.com/78657875/126391158-50a23edd-c3e3-46c0-9bb5-12cf09793d88.png)